Disaster Recovery Testing for Managed Service Providers

 This isn’t as simple as picking one of the methods below.
 You might need to use all of them.
 Some cover ensuring that business practices align with the disaster recovery plan, some cover ongoing changes to your systems (or your customer’s systems), and some cover testing the hardware and software by simulating a disaster and restoring a file or system or data center to full functionality.

 All of these plans should be reviewed and tests should be ongoing.
 This doesn’t necessarily mean running through a full plan once a month – you might run through some part of each plan on a weekly basis, a bigger part once a month, and a full test once a year.
-The important part is to test regularly, and ensure that any additions to the business are reflected in the DR plan.
+The important part is to perform disaster recovery testing regularly, and ensure that any additions to the business are reflected in the DR plan.

 This is a step-by-step review of the plan with the client, reading the plan to ensure that everyone is aware of all the steps and that nothing has been overlooked or added since the last review.